bharatbalothia/wcelab-OMT/User_Journey.md

 	4. Exit the JVM once all customers are processed (success or fail) by createts
 	5. The Derby Network Server will still be running after JVM exist to allow reporting and analysis.
 The user can stop the Derby Network Server manually.

 ### Epic 13?
-Run migration Test mode for InFlightCustomers (//TODO: link to the Epic)
+Run migration to test Customer Migration (//TODO: link to the Epic)

 User is running Order Migration Tool first time to test the generated target importOrder/importShipment input XML, with the intent to use that XML to manually import it to target system using one migration server and one JVM for InflightOrders/InflightShipments.

 1. The user reviews the ```./config/source/source.properties``` to confirm the start date and end date.
-2. The user executes the migration with ```./oms-migration.sh testInflightOrders``` for orders and  ```./oms-migration.sh testInflightShipments``` for shipments.
+2. The user executes the migration with ```./oms-migration.sh testCUstomer``` for orders and  ```./oms-migration.sh testInflightShipments``` for shipments.
 This instructs Order Migration Tool to:

 	1. Start Derby Network Server if it is not running
 	2. List and retrieve customers from source system
 	3. Export the generated XML for manageCustomer to file system.
 	4. Exit the JVM.
 	5. After completion the user should execute clearDB to remove all the test records from the DB, with ``` ./oms-migration.sh clearDB```.

-	If the user intent to test the PurchaseOrder XML, then the User can specify the filter with DOCUMENT_TYPE in ListOrder.xml and generate only the importOrder XML for PurchaseOrder, similarly it can be done for all type of Orders.
-It can be repeated for one day or for a date range.
+### Epic 14 Run migration for only inFlight Customer (//TODO: link to Epic)

+User is running Order Migration Tool after previous run or runs.
+User's intent is to migration the Customers created during inFlight period from source to target using one migration server and one JVM.

+1. The user reviews the ```./config/source``` and ```./config/target``` to confirm parameters are valid to the user's intented migration.
+2. The user executes the migration with ```./oms-migration.sh inFlightCustomers``` for Customers.